 Ductal carcinoma in situ (DCIS; also known as intraductal carcinoma) is considered non-invasive or pre-invasive breast cancer.
 In DCIS (also known as intraductal carcinoma), cells that lined the ducts have changed to look like cancer cells.
 The difference between DCIS and invasive cancer is that the cells have not spread (invaded) through the walls of the ducts into the surrounding tissue of the breast (or spread outside the breast).
 DCIS is considered a pre-cancer because some cases can go on to become invasive cancers.
 Right now, though, there is no good way to know for certain which cases will go on to become invasive cancers and which ones won’t.
 DCIS accounts for about 1 in 10 cases of breast cancer in men.
 It is almost always curable with surgery.

+This is the most common type of breast cancer.
+Invasive (or infiltrating) ductal carcinoma (IDC) starts in a milk duct of the breast, breaks through the wall of the duct, and grows into the fatty tissue of the breast.
+Once it breaks through the wall of the duct, it has the potential to spread to other parts of the body.
 Invasive (or infiltrating) ductal carcinoma (IDC) starts in a milk duct of the breast, breaks through the wall of the duct, and grows into the fatty tissue of the breast.
 At this point, it may be able to spread (metastasize) to other parts of the body through the lymphatic system and bloodstream.
 At least 8 out of 10 male breast cancers are IDCs (alone or mixed with other types of invasive or in situ breast cancer).
 Because the male breast is much smaller than the female breast, all male breast cancers start relatively close to the nipple, so they are more likely to spread to the nipple.
 This is different from Paget disease as described below.

-This type of breast cancer starts in the breast lobules (collections of cells that, in women, produce breast milk) and grows into the fatty tissue of the breast.
+Invasive lobular carcinoma (ILC) starts in the milk-producing glands (lobules).
+Like IDC, it can spread to other parts of the breast and body.
 ILC is very rare in men, accounting for only about 2% of male breast cancers.
-This is because men do not usually have much lobular tissue.
+This is because men do not usually have much lobular (glandular) breast tissue.